 Within the first day or two, your doctor will ask you to get up, move around, and do breathing exercises.
 This speeds your recovery and keeps blood clots, pneumonia, and muscle loss from setting in.

-If you're getting a new liver.
+If you're getting a donated liver.
 You'll be in the hospital about 6-8 days.
 How long you stay may depend on your health before the transplant, says John C. LaMattina, MD, assistant professor of surgery at the University of Maryland School of Medicine.

 "You may be on IV pain medications for 2 or 3 days, then oral medications that you'll go home with," LaMattina says.

-You'll also take drugs to keep your immune system -- your body's defense against germs -- from rejecting your new liver.
+You'll also take drugs to keep your immune system -- your body's defense against germs -- from rejecting your donor liver.
 You may hear your doctor call these medicines immunosuppressants.
 You'll take high doses right after your operation and will start tapering the amount when you leave the hospital.

 Expect to take these medications for the rest of your life, says Jennifer Lai, MD, a transplant hepatologist at the University of California, San Francisco.
 You may eventually take fewer pills or lower doses, but you'll always need some form of them.